cobwebch/external_import/Documentation/Configuration/Index.rst

   .. warning::

      There is one big drawback to this method however.
-     If TCEmain logging is disabled, errors are not tracked at all.
+     If core logging is disabled, errors are not tracked at all.
      This means that the import will run happily all the time and never report errors.
 You will unfortunately have to choose between errors not being reported and your log being flooded.